TheJacksonLaboratory/cs-nf-pipelines/README.md

 The workflow itself is designed for use in `SLURM` based HPC environments with `Singularity`, or in local environments with `Singularity` availability.
 See [https://singularity.lbl.gov/](https://singularity.lbl.gov/) for Singularity install information.

-The HPC Sumner has the required modules for running the workflow.
 The workflow can be launched using a wrapper script e.g., `run_mmrSVD_slurm.sh`

 ```
 #!/bin/bash